Icon library overhaul and redesign

 Naming & search

-From here I wanted to understand how our teams were currently perceiving our icons.
-I knew we needed to rename our icons, but we also needed to have search terms.
+From here, I wanted to understand how our teams were currently perceiving our icons.
+I knew we needed to rename them, but we also needed to define relevant search terms to make them easier to find.

 I turned it into a game, which subsequently became the gateway to how I did research from then on.